OpenFL

 OpenFL contains Haxe ports of major graphical libraries such as Away3D, Starling, Babylon.js, Adobe Flash and DragonBones.
 Due to the multi-platform nature of OpenFL, such libraries usually run on multiple platforms such as HTML5, Adobe AIR and Android/iOS.

-More than 500 video games have been developed with OpenFL, including the BAFTA-award-winning game Papers, Please, Rymdkapsel, Lightbot, Friday Night Funkin', and Madden NFL Mobile.
+More than 500 video games have been developed with OpenFL, including Papers, Please, Rymdkapsel, Lightbot, Friday Night Funkin', and Madden NFL Mobile.

-OpenFL was created by Joshua Granick and is actively administrated and maintained by software engineer, board member and co-owner, Chris Speciale.
+OpenFL was created by Joshua Granick and is currently administered and maintained by Chris Speciale, software engineer, board member, and co-owner.

 Technical details

 OpenFL

 OpenFL is designed to fully mirror the Flash API.
 SWF files created with Adobe Flash Professional or other authoring tools may be used in OpenFL programs.

 OpenFL supports rendering in OpenGL, Cairo, Canvas, SVG and even HTML5 DOM.
-In the browser, OpenGL is the default renderer but if unavailable then canvas (CPU rendering) is used.
+In the browser, WebGL is the default renderer but if unavailable then canvas (CPU rendering) is used.
 Certain features (shape.graphics or bitmapData.draw) will use CPU rendering, but the display list remains GPU accelerated as far as possible.